Saskia Webber

 Saskia Johanna Webber (born June 13, 1971) is a retired American soccer goalkeeper who previously played for the United States women's national soccer team as well as the New York Power and Philadelphia Charge in the Women's United Soccer Association.
-She is currently a host for Q Televisions's On Q Live.
+She is currently a broadcaster covering NWSL and other soccer games.

 Early life

 She began playing soccer and other sports when she was six.

 Webber attended Princeton High School in Princeton, New Jersey.

 Rutgers University

 Webber was a four-year starter on the women's soccer team at Rutgers University from 1989 to 1992.
 During her senior year, she helped lead the team to four consecutive East Coast Athletic Conference tournaments and three championships MVP of ECAC Tournament.
 She was named a two-time All-Eastern Region selection and a First-Team NSCAA All-American the same year.
 She also won the Missouri Athletic Club Goalkeeper of the Year Award and was a finalist for the Hermann Trophy.

 As a senior, she received the Sonny Werblin Award, the highest athletic honor at Rutgers and was the first female soccer player to be inducted into the Rutgers Athletics Hall of Fame in 1998.